nix-community/cache-nix-action/README.md

 ## Example steps

+> [!NOTE]
-- For purging, the workflow or the job must have the [permission](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#permissions) `actions: write`.
+> For purging, the workflow or the job must have the [permission](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#permissions) `actions: write`.

 ```yaml
 - uses: nixbuild/nix-quick-install-action@v27